How to Understand the Difference Between Furloughs and Layoffs

 Your severance package may include things like:

 This will likely be uncomfortable for both you and the employee, so come prepared.
-If you can, provide them with information about why this is happening and reassure them that it is through no fault of their own.
+If you can, provide them with clear reasons for layoffs and reassure them that it is through no fault of their own.
 Providing your employee with as many resources as possible can help keep things positive and professional.

 Aim to give employees information about:

 Rumors can travel quickly in the workplace.
-It’s best to get ahead of them by explaining the company’s situation to your remaining staff, why you had to make this decision, and what your action plan is for financial recovery.
+It’s best to get ahead of them by explaining the company’s situation to your remaining staff, what the reasons for layoffs are, and what your action plan is for financial recovery.

 Losing a job is particularly challenging during a recession or periods of high inflation, compounded by other uncertainties.
 HR can support laid-off employees by showing empathy and respect, listening to their concerns, and helping them feel confident about finding new employment.